 What is Apache Spark in Azure HDInsight

 Apache Spark is a parallel processing framework that supports in-memory processing to boost the performance of big-data analytic applications.
 Apache Spark in Azure HDInsight is the Microsoft implementation of Apache Spark in the cloud.
 HDInsight makes it easier to create and configure a Spark cluster in Azure.
-Spark clusters in HDInsight are compatible with Azure Blob storage, Azure Data Lake Storage Gen1, or Azure Data Lake Store.
+Spark clusters in HDInsight are compatible with Azure Blob storage, Azure Data Lake Storage Gen1, or Azure Data Lake Storage.
 So you can use HDInsight Spark clusters to process your data stored in Azure.
 For the components and the versioning information, see Apache Hadoop components and versions in Azure HDInsight.

 What is Apache Spark?